Product Idea |

 The projection lens

 A single lens is used as the projection lens.
 We can't just fire light through a slide and hope it makes an image - it will work to a certain extent but the image will only ever be the size of the lens.
-The projection lens enables us to project much larger images by deflecting the incoming parallel light rays back into a spread.
+The projection lens enables us to project much larger images by bending the incoming parallel light rays back into a spread.
 The slides have to be put in upside-down because the projection lens flips the image top to bottom and left to right.

 So now moving the lantern away from the wall makes the image bigger (but dimmer).
 In a dark room, you can easily get a big bright projection from a couple of meters away, which would be just under a meter in diameter.